 Your credit score is one of the most frequently used scores to determine whether you should be given a loan.
 Loan companies will use your credit score to evaluate how risky you are with your borrowing.
 The higher your credit score the more likely you will be accepted for a loan.
 You have the ability to view your credit report once a year.
 This allows you to check for any errors that could be decreasing it.
 If you have a low credit score there are a few things you can do to build it back up.

 Regularly making your student loan and credit card payments on time is a great place to start.
 On-time payments signal to financial lenders that you are a responsible borrower.
 Providing evidence that you are accountable with your money.
-Making the borrowing process much more simple and allowing you to obtain loans more easily.
+Making the mortgage loan process much more simple and allowing you to obtain loans more easily.

 Additionally, you should attempt to completely pay off any credit card debt you currently have.
 If that is not possible then start by keeping your credit card balances low.
 Professionals advise you to only spend around thirty percent of your credit limit each month.
 Doing this will keep your credit score intact and will eventually lead to an increase in your credit score.
 Another recommendation is to keep any unused credit lines open.
 Even if you haven’t used them or have them already paid off, closing them could result in an increase to your credit utilization ratio.
 If you practice these strategies and avoid opening new credit cards you will see your credit increase in no time.